Enterprise Development Programme

-Organisations that are thinking of exploring new enterprise models and social investment but require financial or business support to make the transition.
+Organisations that are thinking of exploring new models of trading to help them become more financially resilient and require financial or business support to make the transition.

 Initially the programme will be aimed at organisations that operate in the following fields of untapped enterprise development:

 - Youth services